Baku Connection

 When contacted, Jahangirov and his wife refused to answer our questions.
 The exchange with Huseynova was brief: “We don’t have a villa in France.
 The villa was sold ten years ago.
 Ok?
 Bye!”

 It was also impossible to find out what Jahangirov’s current occupation is.
 However, in his telephone interview with Forbidden Stories, Bashirov shed some light on the man’s past.
 He alleged that before becoming a civil servant, Jahangirov was involved in the cotton business.
-For 25 years, Jahangirov seemingly worked in the sector on behalf of the former director of the IBA, Jahangir Hajiyev.
+For 25 years Jahangirov seemingly worked in the sector, in particular on behalf of the former director of the IBA, Jahangir Hajiyev.
 According to Bashirov, toward the end of the 2000s, “Panah Jahangirov had problems with Mr. Hajiyev.
 The bank no longer wanted to cooperate with him.
 He lost all he had, and was forced to sell everything.”

 A Santa Monica Villa, a new owner close to power